JubJT/Data-Projects/Import-Export-2014-2016/v1/Notes.md

 |quantity_name|A description of the quantity measurement type given the type of item (i.e. Number of Items, Weight in|
 |quantity|Count of the quantity of a given item based on the Quantity Name|
 |category|Category to identify commodity|

+### Exploratory Data Analysis:
+__Q: Which countries were leading the global imports, exports, re-imports, and re-exports from 2014 - 2016?__

+_A:_
+- _Imports: China, U.S., and Germany_
+- _Exports: China, U.S., and Germany_
+- _Re-Imports: China, United Kingdom, France, and Italy_
+- _Re-Exports: Hong Kong, U.S., and U.A.E._

+__Q: What are the top commodities Imported and Exported from 2014 - 2016?__

+_A:_
+- _**Imported Commodities:**_
+  1. _Mineral, fuels, oils, distillation products, etc ..._
+  2. _Other comodities_
+  3. _Pearls, precious stones, metals, coins, etc ..._
+- _**Exported Commodities:**_
+  1. _Mineral, fuels, oils, distillation products, etc ..._
+  2. _Other comodities_
+  3. _Pearls, precious stones, metals, coins, etc ..._

+__Dashboard: Country Import & Export profile (_includes total import and exports by value, the balance of trade, top commodities imported and exported by value, and commodity details_ )__